namnguyendevfl2020/Movies/README.md

 1. Fork and clone this respository.
 1. Run `npm run env`.
-1. Update `.env` file with the connection URL's.
+1. Update the `.env` file with the connection URL's.
 1. Run `npm run install` to install project dependencies.
 1. Run `npm run start` to start your app in development mode.